-Index scoring is on a linear scale, with increments of 20%.
-Work is sufficient to establish an increase in peak flows as remaining storage declines from 100% to 0% remaining pre-settlement storage.
+Index scoring is on a linear scale.
+Work is sufficient to establish an increase in peak flows as remaining storage declines from 100% of historic condition to 0% remaining storage.
 However, few studies have focused on response curve shape or thresholds, so there is little evidence to identify that these might exist.

 Data used in this index are of adequate quality.
 National wetlands inventory data are available statewide, compiled on a high-resolution base.
 These data could be improved as there are frequent errors of omission, particularly for smaller wetlands, resulting in a tendency for underestimates for our calculated ratios.
 Stream data are well developed for Minnesota, and the altered watercourse dataset (published 2013) used rigorous protocols and quality control to identified altered stream reaches.

 Relationships between storage loss and subsequent impacts could be better quantified to identify when specific impairments are likely to be exceeded, and whether thresholds can be identified.
 Quantification of these relationships will likely be best approached for a small subset of important stream attributes, e.g., flow peak, nitrate or phosphorus concentrations, or some other widely measured and important characteristic.

 The index could be expanded to include an integrated water balance analysis.
 Runoff is precipitation minus evaporation/transpiration +/- storage.
-Given a network of stream gages for all major watersheds could be used for calculating runoff timing and amount could be quantified, using the Indicators of Hydrologic Alteration (IHA); but this typically requires 5-10 years of observation.
-The length of the record for stream gages is too short for many watersheds, and the spatial distribution gages is currently too sparse to develop a statewide index, so a larger gage network, and longer time periods would be required.
+The expanded network of stream gages for all major watersheds could be used for calculating runoff timing and amount.
+The length of the record for new stream gages is too short for many watersheds, so longer time periods would be required for a statewide approach.